Table of Contents

 The terms of United States

-(usually it’s for death reasons), the Vice President automatically completes
+it’s for death reasons), the Vice President automatically completes the term of

 An interesting fact most people don’t know is that a former U.S. President could serve subsequently as a Vice President, should a nominated candidate for President should select him or her to run for Vice President.
 If that President died during a four-year term, that Vice President, who is a Former President, could serve again as a President, but only until the end of that term.
 The Constitution does limit Presidents being elected to only for two elections.